 - improving, maintaining or securing your home

 - repaying hire purchase or other debts you took out to pay for any of the above

 You can apply to borrow between £100 and £1,500.
-The final amount of Budgeting Loan you get will depend on:
+The amount you get will depend on:

 - the number of people in your household

-- any existing money you owe to the Social Fund
+- any money you already owe to the Social Fund

 - your ability to repay the loan